-Continuing Education Information for Agents/All Adjusters and Providers
+Continuing Education Information for Agents, Adjusters, and Providers

 CONTINUING EDUCATION COURTESY NOTICES

-The Texas Department of Insurance Agent and Adjuster Licensing Division is enhancing efforts to ensure that licensed persons are able to meet their required continuing education (CE) obligations under Texas Insurance Code Chapter 4004.
+The Agent and Adjuster Licensing Office is enhancing efforts to ensure that licensed persons are able to meet their required continuing education (CE) obligations under Texas Insurance Code Chapter 4004.
 Postcard notifications will be mailed out to license holders prior their renewal deadline to remind each agent that they may have additional CE hours to complete.
 Notices will be mailed out to the licensee’s last known mailing address.

 This page contains the following three major sections:

 TDI does NOT suggest or recommend courses by certifying them; nor is the quality of a course assured because it is certified.
 We strongly suggest that when you take a poor course, e-mail us, and tell your associates.
 Please do the same with the good courses.
 Use this email link: CE@tdi.texas.gov

 See Interactive list of certified continuing education courses, to look up a provider, to get a course list for a specific kind of course, or to check a particular course's information.